 Let’s say you borrow $100 to build your dream home and the homebuilder banks at your bank.
 The bank ends up with a $100 asset and a $100 liability (the loan and the deposit – loans create deposits).
 The homebuilder will end up with $100 in retained earnings and you will end up with $100 in debt.
 If you net out the investment (you made $100 in residential real estate investment) then the private sector has no change in financial assets and you might presume the private sector is no better off than it was before.
 Remember, your $100 investment resulted in $100 in saving for the homebuilder.
 But are we actually no better off than we were before?
 Of course not.
 You have your dream house, the corporation has $100 in profit and the bank will presumably make a profit on its loan.
 We are all actually better off!
 In a credit based monetary system this process can go on in perpetuity, but the problem is that a capitalist economy will tend to veer towards disequilibrium.
 So we don’t just build 1 house.
 We build 1 million houses and then prices get euphoric and then lenders make more loans than present incomes can pay off those loans and you get something like 2008.
 You don’t need government in all of this, but it sure can help if used properly.

 For instance, the government can step in like it did in 2008 and provide net financial assets to help improve balance sheets, but that’s not really the point here.
 The point is that (S-I) tells us a very incomplete story about the private sector so focusing too much on it misses the point.
 Netting out investment is essentially netting out the most important piece of the entire economy.
 After all, it is investment that makes all of the wonderful things in this world that help us live a better standard of living (in a pure financial sense).
-Alternatively, there are cases where government spending caused private sector savings to become less value in nominal and real terms.
+Alternatively, there are cases where government spending caused private sector savings to become less valuable in nominal and real terms.
 Many hyperinflations involve situations where the economy suffers a high inflation and government policies exacerbate the inflation.
-In these cases the government spending and deficit would add net financial assets to the private sector, but would exacerbate the core of the problem.
+In these cases the government spending and deficit would add net financial assets to the private sector, but would exacerbate the core of the problem (because that money printing didn’t result in corresponding net investment).
 So it’s important not to assume that government deficits are some sort of panacea.
 They can be the cause of real declines in private sector living standards so we have to be mindful of the specific environments in which a government is able to run a deficit without causing harm to private sector savings.
 Since it is difficult to quantify how and when a government deficit will harm private sector savings I want to focus on the primary way that the private sector saves – this is primarily against itself in the form of investment spending.

 If you wanted to more accurately portray how the private sector saves you might take a step backwards and say: